GregoriaRamirez/gregoriaramirez.github.io/artifact-software.md

 ## 📌 Artifact Description

 For my CS 499 Capstone, I chose to enhance my final project from CS 340: Client-Server Development.
-Originally created in February 2025,the artifact is a web-based dashboard for an animal shelter.
+Originally created in February 2025, the artifact is a web-based dashboard for an animal shelter.
 The application was first developed in a Jupyter Notebook using Python, Dash, and a MongoDB database connected to a CSV data source.
 It displayed outcome records from the shelter in a table, supported search and filtering, and included simple charts for visual analysis.